-Bill Wendt called and described how his flat roof had been leaking.
+And epoxy/fiberglass roof was the solution for Bill Wendt.
+He called and described how his flat roof had been leaking.
 He said he was also putting an addition on the house, and wanted to use the same flat roof design so the addition would blend in with the rest of the house.
-But first he wanted to eliminate the roof leak.
+But first, he wanted to eliminate the roof leak.

 He was concerned about covering some older, rotten plywood, so I recommended he replace any bad roof sheathing first.

-The house is on the south shore of Lake Michigan, and Paul began the project in November.
-In order to protect the project from fierce weather, all of the work areas were covered in shrink wrap plastic.
+The house is on the south shore of Lake Michigan in Chicago, and Paul began the project in November.
+In order to protect the project from fierce weather, all of the work areas were covered in shrink-wrap plastic.

 On the job site, Paul’s crew from Wise Marine had to work in extreme weather conditions.
 The epoxy resin and hardener were kept inside the house so they would be at room temperature when mixed.
 Even though the area was protected with the shrink wrap cover, and heated with a duct from the heating system, the temperatures under the enclosure got as low as 45ºF on cold days.
 Then, the following summer, when the rest of the house was re-roofed, the temperatures got as high as 98ºF on the roof.
 This heat presented a whole new set of problems, but Paul and his employees took it all in stride.